 Also, our team has rolled out a release for the Instagram scheduler app on Android.
 The next one for both Android and iOS is in progress.

 Performing, as usual, means launching new collaborations.
 So, we started a new one in early March.
 And also prolonged our collaboration with the HR platform for hiring remote employees across the borders.

 We are truly thankful for all support we’ve got from business partners across the globe.
 Our friends offered relocation for our employees, financial coverage for the travel, help with transportation and logistics.
 Having such a complete understanding of the situation, willingness to help, and receiving messages of support made us stronger.

-We appreciate our business partners joining anti-war protests, making donations, spreading reliable information on their social media, supplying metal plates for body armor, hosting refugees in your flats, backing the IT sector of our country, and expressing solidarity with the people of Ukraine.
+We appreciate our business partners showing their support for Ukraine: joining anti-war protests, making donations, spreading reliable information on their social media, supplying metal plates for body armor, hosting refugees in your flats, backing the IT sector of our country, and expressing solidarity with the people of Ukraine.
 Proud to work with you all.